MFlisar/GDPRDialog/README.md

 ![GDPR Workflow](https://github.com/MFlisar/GDPRDialog/blob/master/screenshots/workflow.png "Workflow")

-**For now, simply use `compile 'com.github.MFlisar:GDPRDialog:anyBranch-SNAPSHOT'`, I'll make a release reliably on 24.05, one day before the the new GDPR is valid.**
+**For now, simply use `compile 'com.github.MFlisar:GDPRDialog:-SNAPSHOT'`, I'll make a release reliably on 24.05, one day before the the new GDPR is valid.**

 ### What it offers